When we take action for justice, we are living out our Jewish values.

 One of our core guiding principles at CJJ is v’ahavta l’reacha kamocha or love your neighbor as yourself.
 Living into this value compels us to advocate for immigrant and refugee justice, because every person, no matter what we look like or where we come from, deserves to live with freedom, safety, and belonging in our community.

-Anti-racism is a core value that fuels all of CJJ's work.
+Anti-racist values fuel all of CJJ's work.
 We are not a single-issue organization.
-CJJ recognizes that Jewish liberation is bound to the liberation of others.
+CJJ recognizes that Jewish liberation is bound to the liberation of all others targeted by white supremacy.

 Click here for more information on other emergent issue areas.